vcraghe32/Pet_Food_Dispenser/README.md

 * Naming OnShape parts and sketches help to organize information and is useful when reflecting/modifying a design.

 * "Analysis paralysis," when there is a seemingly endless loop of altering and switching designs, can lead to time being unnecessarily used up.
 We switched our design from a continuous rotation design(water wheel) to a 180 cup-filling design.
-It rquires alterations to the wheel, but the rest of the design remained the same.
+It requires alterations to the wheel and the position of the funnel wall, but the rest of the design remained the same.

 * In Engineering CAD design, it is almost always possible to make one more improvement or adjustment.
 It can be hard to stick with a design that is not perfect, but it is important to recognize the balance between design and testing.

 * Materials can take up to a month to obtain, so be sure to have other things to do while you wait.
 This is good time to document on github, and work on future design elements.
 I worked on the outer walls, metro express nd battery holder holes, and the hinge design.

 * Be sure to update your drawing on Onshape before lazer cutting - it's the orange circle button at the top left.
+We didn't update the sketch for oe of the servo walls and the back wall, so it didn't fit into the new version of the box.

 * Friction fit for servos is very difficult, so be sure to make a hole with at least 5 mm of wiggle room, and have holes for the servo screws to secure it in place.
+Thisis an image of all the servo walls we had to print out before finding the right fit.

 ## Coding/CircuitPython Lessons - Luke